We change the world not by what we say or do, but as a consequence of what we have become.” ~ Dr. David R. Hawkins

-Month One includes an orientation so you understand the process, the technology, all the ways we get connected, and what to expect.
+Month One starts with orientation so you understand the process, the technology, all the ways we get connected, and what to expect.
+We'll meet Sept 13 at 9am PT, Setp 14 at Noon PT, and Sept 15 at 5pm PT to orient!
+You pick one of these dates.

 We then begin with the Judge Your Neighbor worksheet.
 Even if you are super experienced in The Work, we will slow down and spend time with our stressful thinking, weeding out the deepest roots of our thoughts so we land on underlying beliefs.